gh-aam/s-play-viewer/README.md

 ## Shakespeare Play Viewer
 `Shakespeare Play Viewer` is an interactive JavaScript-based application which shows different scenarios from different acts.
 It's responsive.
-The focus is on interactivity, not design.
+The focus is on functionality and interactivity, not design.

 ## Technologies Used
 * HTML